-- 56. People with disability, their family, carers or advocates should not be required or expected to give any sort of inducement to a worker in order to influence decision-making or service delivery.
-This includes, but is not limited to: additional fees, separate amounts of money, goods, food, favours or services of any kind. - 57.
+- 54. People with disability, their family, carers or advocates should not be required or expected to give any sort of inducement to a worker in order to influence decision-making or service delivery.
+This includes, but is not limited to: additional fees, separate amounts of money, goods, food, favours or services of any kind. - 55.
 Workers may give or accept gifts of minor value, such as a card or a box of chocolates as a 'thank you' or for special events, such as birthdays.
 However, in these instances, workers should be mindful of their NDIS provider's policies and guidance on giving and accepting gifts.
-Where workers are unsure, they are encouraged to consult their manager or NDIS provider.

-58. Workers should also avoid giving, asking for, or accepting any inducements or gifts from other service providers or organisations in exchange for referrals, favourable decisions or any other market benefits, particularly where it might impact on the integrity of the information provided to support a participant's choice of service provider.
+Where workers are unsure, they are encouraged to consult their manager or NDIS provider. - 56.
+Workers should also avoid giving, asking for, or accepting any inducements or gifts from other service providers or organisations in exchange for referrals, favourable decisions or any other market benefits, particularly where it might impact on the integrity of the information provided to support a participant's choice of service provider.

-Avoid participating in or promoting sharp practices
+Avoid engaging in, participating in or promoting sharp practices

-- 59. The term 'sharp practices' refers to a range of practices involving unfair treatment or taking advantage of people, including over-servicing, high pressure sales and inducements.
+- 57. The term 'sharp practices' refers to a range of practices involving unfair treatment or taking advantage of people, including over-servicing, high pressure sales and inducements.
 Some sharp practices may undermine the integrity of NDIS providers, workers and/or the NDIS sector as a whole.
-Although not necessarily unlawful, sharp practices are considered unethical, dishonest and not in the interests of the person with disability. - 60.
+Although not necessarily unlawful, sharp practices are considered unethical, dishonest and not in the interests of the person with disability. - 58.
 People with disability expect that workers do not participate in or promote sharp practices.
-This includes: - a. providing services or expending funds contrary to a person with disability's approved plan - b. asking for or accepting any additional fees for providing the service - c. offering inducements or rewards that have no particular link to a person's NDIS plan - d. engaging in high-pressure sales. - 61.
+This includes not: - a. providing services or expending funds contrary to a person with disability's approved plan - b. asking for or accepting any additional fees for providing the service - c. offering inducements or rewards that have no particular link to a person's NDIS plan and that could be perceived to encourage people to take up or continue with an organisation or a particular service option - d. engaging in high-pressure sales - e. charging a participant more than another person for substantially the same product, support or service; and - f. promoting, advertising and publishing higher prices for substantially the same product, supports or services for participants as compared with other people. - 59.
+NDIS workers also need to ensure that they are aware of their obligations not to participate in sharp practices. - 60.
 Some unethical and unlawful practices, such as misleading or deceptive conduct, and coercive or exploitative conduct, as well as being a potential breach of this element of the Code, may also be a breach of the laws and regulations administered by other regulatory authorities.